ropats16/memeframes/README.md

 The MemeFrame's DAO also retains the treasury of $CRED tokens used in minting.
 Token holders can vote to use (and grow) these however they like.

 ## Requirements

 - Node version 20.
 - aos - `npm i -g https://get_ao.g8way.io`
 - A sense of humor.
-- $CRED to burn.
+- $CREDSPOOF to burn.
 They will probably all go to zero.

 ## Deploying